nacaba17/StoneAndBoard/pages/historicalcontext.md

 {% include feature/button.html text="All Hollybush materials in this collection can be found here" link="https://nacaba17.github.io/StoneAndBoard/browse.html#hollybush" color="success" %}

+### Established Parks and Locations
 There are also several parts of this collection which relate to folklife museums or established historial buildings within state parks in Kentucky.

-There are those which depict buildings in and information on the Museum of Mountain Life
+There are those which depict buildings in and information on the Museum of Mountain Life, which is located within the Levi Jackson Wilderness Park.
+More information can be found about the museum here: [Museum of Mountain Life](https://www.explorekywildlands.com/listing/mountain-life-museum/853/)

-gravestone projects
+The 4-H Craft Camp buildings are located within "Falls State Park", more commonly known as Cumberland Falls State Park.
+Robert's labeling of the photographs of these buildings say "Lumberland" but that may have been a transcription mistake.
+More information about Cumberland Falls State Park can be found here: [Cumberland Falls](https://www.kentuckytourism.com/things-to-do/outdoors/natural-attractions/cumberland-falls)